VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Conclusion

 \section{Conclusion}

 In this work, we presented \tool, a visual analytics system to help medical LLM developers debug medical diagnostic reasoning with external knowledge.
-The system constructs structured reasoning paths aligned with a Bio-KG, and characterizes discrepancies between observed and reference reasoning based on the external knowledge as relation, branch, and missing errors.
-Interactive visualizations support structured comparison between observed and reference reasoning paths, while Sankey-based error analysis enables users to identify recurrent error patterns in the reasoning process.
+The system constructs structured reasoning paths aligned with a Bio-KG, and identifies three types of reasoning errors.
+Interactive visualizations support structured comparison between observed and reference reasoning paths, while the Sankey-based error analysis enables users to identify recurrent error patterns in reasoning.
 Two case studies and the expert interview demonstrated the system's potential to help users uncover recurrent reasoning errors, interpret their medical implications, and motivate the refinement hypotheses, suggesting its value for practical reasoning-level debugging.

+\acknowledgments{ We thank the reviewers for their insightful feedback.
+All human-participant studies reported in this paper were approved by the Human and Artefacts Research Ethics Committee of The Hong Kong University of Science and Technology (Application No.~HREP-2025-0204).
+Informed consent was obtained from all participants.
+This work is partially supported by Hong Kong Research Grants Council under the Areas of Excellence Scheme grant AoE/P-601/23-N. }